A four part series written by an EMDR Therapist in Westchester, NY that answers the "What", "Why", and "How" each phase of EMDR Therapy works.

 What is Phase 1 of EMDR?

-During the History Taking and Treatment Planning phase you and your therapist are starting to get to know each other.
-Without trust, safety and connection, you most likely won't be able to get to the deeper stuff- which is where we are aiming to go for successful treatment outcomes in EMDR Therapy.
+During the History Taking and Treatment Planning phase of EMDR Therapy, you and your EMDR therapist are starting to get to know each other.
+Without trust, safety and connection, you most likely won't be able to get to the deeper stuff, which is where we are aiming to go for successful treatment outcomes in EMDR Therapy.

-Together, you and your therapist are working on identifying themes (also referred to as "Negative Cognitions" or "Negative Beliefs").
+Together, you and your EMDR therapist are working on identifying themes (also referred to as "Negative Cognitions" or "Negative Beliefs").
 Using the AIP Model (Adaptive Information Processing), you will explore past, present and future triggers relating to the issue you are working on.
-This is where we begin to develop a target-sequence plan.
+This is where we begin to develop a target sequence plan.

 Often people come into therapy thinking: "This is the issue I want to work on".
-During Phase 1, it is common to find what actually needs to be worked on is not what you originally thought; however, it is connected.
-You also may uncover additional areas of intended growth.
+During Phase 1 of EMDR Therapy, it is common to find what actually needs to be worked on is not what you originally thought; however, it is connected.
+You also may uncover additional areas of unintended growth.

 Collaboratively, you and your therapist will come up with a treatment plan to target each 'issue' or 'trigger' appropriately and most effectively.

-How can I expect Phase 1 of EMDR to look/feel?
+How can I expect Phase 1 of EMDR Therapy to look and feel?

-Slow is fast.
-You may feel an urge to pass through this phase rather quickly.
-It's important to slow down and take your time here.
-In doing so you will find ways to anticipate and create plans to manage any blocking or looping that may happen in the reprocessing phases.
-In turn, this will actually make the EMDR process go faster and reduce the likelihood of stalling.
+You may feel an urge to pass through this phase rather quickly, but it's important to slow down and take your time here.
+In doing so, you will find ways to anticipate and create plans to manage any blocking or looping that may happen in the reprocessing phases of EMDR Therapy.
+In turn, this will actually make the EMDR Therapy process go faster and reduce the likelihood of stalling.

-An analogy for Phase 1 of EMDR is this:
+An analogy for Phase 1 of EMDR Therapy is this:

-Phase 2 is often referred to as "Resourcing".
-In other words, this is where you and your therapist identify what you need in order to feel safe enough to move into the reprocessing phases.
+Phase 2 of EMDR Therapy is often referred to as Resourcing or Stabilization.
+In other words, this is where you and your therapist identify what skills you need in order to feel safe enough to move into the reprocessing phases.

 This will include some psychoeducation.
-Part of trusting what is such a vulnerable and tender process that we call EMDR, requires understanding of what trauma is-how it affects us, as well as knowing what to expect during your course of treatment.
-Some common things that your therapist may cover during Phase 2 is understanding what your Window of Tolerance is, how your Autonomic Nervous System (ANS) has been impacted by the trauma you experienced, Co-regulating and Self-regulating skills, and much more.
+Part of trusting what is such a vulnerable and tender process that we call EMDR, requires understanding of what trauma is, how it affects us, as well as knowing what to expect during your course of treatment.
+Some common things that your therapist may cover during Phase 2 of EMDR Therapy is understanding what your Window of Tolerance is, how your Autonomic Nervous System (ANS) has been impacted by the trauma you experienced, Co-regulating and Self-regulating skills, and much more.

 Why do we need Phase 2 of EMDR?

-Your therapist will assess during Phase 1, what current coping tools/skills you have that have helped you manage your symptoms?
+What current coping tools/skills you have that have helped you manage your symptoms

 What tools or skills don't you have at this time that may be helpful to acquire and practice before reprocessing your target(s)?

-How can I expect Phase 2 of EMDR to look/feel?:
+How can I expect Phase 2 of EMDR Therapy to look/feel?:

-By identifying and exploring 'problematic symptoms' you and your therapist can find a window into the question: "What is it that my nervous system needs to handle this?".
+By identifying and exploring 'problematic symptoms', you and your EMDR trauma therapist can find a window into the question: "What is it that my nervous system needs to handle this?".
 Exploring your symptoms from a frame of curiosity versus judgement will allow space for self compassion.
-In turn will promote the replacement of these maladaptive behaviors with more adaptive behaviors for coping.
+In turn, this will promote the replacement of these maladaptive behaviors with more adaptive behaviors for coping.

-Depending on your unique needs you and your therapist will work together to identify and strengthen the specific resources that will be most helpful for you during your EMDR Therapy journey.
+Depending on your unique needs, you and your trauma therapist will work together to identify and strengthen the specific resources that will be most helpful for you during your EMDR Therapy journey.

-Your therapist may integrate other trauma-informed practices during Phase 2.
+Your therapist may integrate other trauma-informed practices during Phase 2 of EMDR Therapy.
 Some commonly integrated practices may include (but are not limited to): Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Mindfulness, Polyvagal Exercises, Ego-state or IFS parts-work.

 To build on the analogy previously used...